Lewis-Matt/database-exercises/notes/jsp.md

     <%@ page contentType="text/html;charset=UTF-8" language="java" %>
 Directives allow us to set conditions that apply to the entire JSP file.
 The example above is a page directive, and is used to specify the content type of this page.
 Most JSP files you create will include this directive.

-    A taglib directive can be used to import custom tags.
-We'll talk about this more when we discuss JSTL.
+    A taglib directive <%@taglib ... %> can be used to import custom tags.
+See notes on JSTL.
     Include directives can be used to include other files or JSPs.
 This is primarily used for templating.
 We'll take a look at this in more detail in the next section.
-    The page import directive can be used to import classes and libraries, the same way we might use an import statement in our Java code.
+    The page import directive <%@page ... %> can be used to import classes and libraries, the same way we might use an import statement in our Java code.

 ### Defining and using instance variables
 Code inside of <%! %> will be treated as an instance variable definition.